NASA-DEVELOP/dnppy/docs/source/dev_pages/doc.rst

 .. image:: ../_static/clone_dnppy_docs.png

+Now you have a copy of the gh-pages branch!

 1. As with other required libraries in dnppy, you do not need to manually set up the required packages.
 Simply run ``dev/sphinx_build.py``, and all the required libraries will be fetched and installed from the python package index if you don't yet have them.